Want to know how to remember Korean words easily? Then you came to the right place!

 Four, door.
 Hole!

-The associations stick and allow for easily recollection.
+The associations stick and allow for easy recollection.

 But there are a few techniques you can use to do so effectively, and the best way is to find words in English that sound similar to the Korean words or words that you could easily link up in your mind.
 There’s a large number of borrowed words from English in Korean that you can use to build your vocabulary quickly.